 Following the Adoption Order, there is the option of having a Celebration Hearing with the judge.
-This is a brilliantly informal ceremony to cap everything off; it shows an acknowledgement of the court’s role in deciding our future, and allows a sense of closure at the end of a long, often painful process.
+This is an informal ceremony to cap everything off; it shows an acknowledgement of the court’s role in deciding our future, and allows a sense of closure at the end of a long, often painful process.

 In our family’s situation, my son’s Adoption Order was signed by the judge who had followed his case all the way through from the time he had originally come into care.
 The judge was based in the area where my son was born, a long way from where he now lives; to have a celebration hearing there would have been impractical – everyone invited would have had a long trip, even if they could get the time out of their schedules to make the journey.

 But the court system is able to deal with that; we were by no means the first family to have that quandary, and so the celebration hearing was transferred to the nearest court to us.
 That was a much more reasonable thirty minute drive away, so off we went.

 Excitement abounded when my son realised he got a morning off from school for the experience.
 You could see a sense of belonging coming from him; he felt claimed.